Eduardo Camavinga

-Eduardo Celmi Camavinga (born 10 November 2002) is a professional footballer who plays as a midfielder or left back for club Real Madrid.
+Eduardo Celmi Camavinga (born 10 November 2002) is a professional footballer who plays as a central midfielder and occasionally as a left-back for club Real Madrid.
 Born in Angola, he plays for the France national team.

 Camavinga began his career in Ligue 1 with Rennes, making his senior debut at the age of 16, and quickly established himself as a regular first-team player.
 In 2021, he signed for Real Madrid for a fee of €31 million, and over the following seasons, he helped the club win two La Liga–Champions League doubles in 2022 and 2024.

-Born in Angola, to Congolese refugees, Camavinga moved to France at a young age, eventually representing the country at under-21 level.
+Born in Angola, to Congolese refugees, Camavinga moved to France at a young age, eventually representing the country at the under-21 level.
 He made his first senior appearance for the France national team in 2020 at the age of 17, becoming the nation's youngest debutant in over a century.
 He was part of the French squad that finished runners-up at the 2022 FIFA World Cup.

 Early life

 Camavinga was born in a refugee camp in Cabinda, Angola in 2002.
-His parents, Celestino Camavinga(Congolese born in Cabinda) and Sofia Simão (also born in Cabinda), had fled the civil war in Congo before his birth to a refugee camp in Miconge.
+His parents, Celestino Camavinga and Sofia Simão, had fled the civil war in Congo before his birth to a refugee camp in Miconge.
 He has five siblings.
 His family moved to France when he was two.
 They eventually settled in Fougères, where he grew up.
 He did judo for a time before giving it up to focus solely on football.
 In 2013, the Camavingas' house was burnt down, destroying most of the family's property.
 Camavinga stated that this was a source of motivation that pushed him to pursue a career in football and help his family.

 On 7 July 2020, he obtained the Baccalauréat ES (Economic and Social) without mention.